As a freelancer, your finances can be irregular and unpredictable.

 Get clear on what expenses you can claim as a freelancer.
 Record and categorise all eligible expenses as they occur or keep a physical or digital copy of all receipts.
 Recording expenses as you go ensures that none are forgotten, so you will always have an up-to-date view of your profit.
 You can also estimate your tax bill throughout the year and avoid a painful few days going back over bank statements at year end.

 4. Set money aside for tax as and when you get paid

-To ensure you have available cash to pay your tax and national insurance bill, it’s a good idea to transfer 25-30% of your income to a separate bank account on a monthly basis, or every time you get paid.
+To make sure you have available cash to pay your tax and national insurance bill as a freelancer, it’s a good idea to transfer 25-30% of your income to a separate bank account on a monthly basis, or every time you get paid.
 You want to avoid using hard-earned savings or taking out debt to cover a tax bill that you knew was coming.

 5. Have an emergency fund for periods where work is not coming in

-An emergency fund is a must-have for freelancers.
-Demand for your work may vary throughout the year or client’s may cancel at short notice.
-Aim to have an emergency fund that covers at least three months of your personal and business essential costs.
-This will give you valuable peace of mind.
+An emergency fund is a must-have if you’re a freelancer.
+This is because demand for your work may vary throughout the year or clients may cancel at short notice.
+Aim to have an emergency fund that covers at least three months of your personal and business essential costs, as this will give you valuable peace of mind.